sbarman25/sbarman25/README.md

 - I only work on private repos, so not much stuff in here.

-- Single handedly designed and wrote the backend system of Exmplr (product) at my current job.
+- Single handedly architected, designed, and wrote the backend system of Exmplr (product) at my current job.

 - Created [ChatMM](https://chat.nkubed.io/).
 You can explore and tinker with multi-modal models.
 Be sure to check it out!